Why study MSc Digital Health at BU?

 Bournemouth University, Talbot Campus

-Computer Science/IT, Engineering, Design, Health and Social Care, Medical Science, Psychology, Business, Law or Forensic Science
+Computer Science/IT, Engineering, Design, Health and Social Care, Medical Science, Psychology, Business, Law, Forensic Science

 A Bachelors Honours degree with 2:2 in a required subject, or equivalent